talbe/ip2location/README.md

 handlers/iplocation_test.go = unit testing to verify that the iplocation handler working as epected

-You can run "go test" to run the tests/
+You can run "go test" from the specified directories above